David5258/Spending-Profile-Analysis-of-Japan-Inbound-Tourism/README.md

 ### Total Spending Over Time
 - China consistently leads in tourism spending even during its steep drop in 2019 during the COVID period, with a sharp bounce back of 148.7% in 2024.
-- Sharp rebounds in 2023 and 2024 shows the sector's resilience, with 2024 surpassing pre-COVID levels.
+- Sharp rebounds in 2023 and 2024 show the sector's resilience, with 2024 surpassing pre-COVID levels.
-- China is one of the few countries recording a significant drop in tourists in 2023 compared to 2019 caused by its travelling policies following COVID-19, showcasing its major role in influencing tourism trends.
+- China is one of the few countries recording a significant drop in tourists in 2023 compared to 2019 caused by its traveling policies following COVID-19, showcasing its major role in influencing tourism trends.
-- China, Taiwan and the United States contribute to over 42.7% of Japan's international tourism spending.
+- China, Taiwan, and the United States contribute to over 42.7% of Japan's international tourism spending.
 ## Recommendations
 ### Enhancing Tourist Retention
 - **Returning tourists**: Japan might experience a drop in tourism from countries that have reached its tourism ceiling.
-To maintain peak tourism levels, efforts must shift to focusing on encouraging returning visitors enhanced experiences and long-term engagement strategies.
+To maintain peak tourism levels, efforts must shift to focusing on encouraging returning visitors with enhanced experiences and long-term engagement strategies.
-- **Introduce Loyalty Programs**: Implement a tourism loyalty scheme such as discounts, free experience or VIP passes to incentivize returning visitors.
+- **Introduce Loyalty Programs**: Implement a tourism loyalty scheme such as discounts, free experience, or VIP passes to incentivize returning visitors.

 ### Market Expansion
-- **Diversification**: Japan's inbound tourism currently relies heavily on a countries like China and the US.
-Fast-growing Southeast Asian and European markets like Spain,India, Italy offer diversification potential.
+- **Diversification**: Japan's inbound tourism currently relies heavily on countries like China and the US.
+Fast-growing Southeast Asian and European markets like Spain, India, and Italy offer diversification potential.
-- **Promote Local Culture and Sustainability**: Develop authentic local experiences in less popular cities to attract cuturally curious and responsible travelers.
+- **Promote Local Culture and Sustainability**: Develop authentic local experiences in less popular cities to attract culturally curious and responsible travelers.